 Let’s talk facts, Warren typically does not make day to day investment decisions any longer, most of these large buy and sell decisions are done by his two lieutenants, Ted Weschler and Todd Combs.
-In the last three months they have sold a lot of bank stocks, sold their positions in airlines, trimmed their investment in Apple, bought a new telecommunication company, which just went IPO, and invested in a cloud computing company called Snowflake.
+In recent months they have sold a lot of bank stocks, sold their positions in airlines, trimmed their investment in Apple, bought a new telecommunication company, which just went IPO, took a huge stake in Taiwan Semiconductor (TSM), and invested in a cloud computing company called Snowflake.
 The world is moving at a brisk pace, Berkshire is no longer buying and holding for decades.
 And yes you read that right Berkshire invested in an IPO.

-Berkshire Hathaway’s new strategy is having a large cash position, trim winners that have done well, sell the stocks that have underperformed and enter new positions when the time is right.
+Berkshire Hathaway’s strategy has evolved over the years, they continue to have a large cash position, trim winners that have done well, sell the stocks that have underperformed and enter new positions when the time is right.

 Still think buying and holding for years is the way to go?
 Investors today have access to quality research and in some cases better research then the institutions.
-In addition, individual investors can move money much faster and get better pricing than large institutional buyers.
+In addition, individual investors can move money much faster than large institutional buyers.